alexsgi/CollatzConjectureSimulation/README.md

     BigInteger n = new BigInteger("24061547");
   is the first value to check.
 This can of course be customized.

+## How to use
+Open *CollatzConjenctureSimulation.java* and run the main method.
 In addition, another special feature has been implemented: Notification by e-mail.

 Open *mail.props* (under resources), set "*enabled*" to **true** and add your SMTP details.